brandur/sorg/content/articles/idempotency-keys.md

 infrastructure count!
 It's tempting to treat emitting records to Kafka as part of atomic operations because they have such a high success rate that they feels like they are.
-Unfortunately, they're absolutely not, and should be treated like any other fallible foreign state mutation.
+They're not, and should be treated like any other fallible foreign state mutation.

 ## Atomic phases (#atomic-phases)